 Before Total Hip Replacement: Your Conditioning Program

-Conditioning your body BEFORE hip replacement can help speed your recovery.
+Conditioning your body before hip replacement can help speed your recovery.
 Daily exercise helps strengthen muscles that support the hip joint.
 Aerobic activity (exercise that raises your heart rate) can improve fitness.
 It can also help you reach or maintain a healthy weight, reducing stress on your hip.

 Working out in a pool is a gentle way to exercise muscles.
 It can also improve balance and coordination.
 A physical therapist may work with you in a pool therapy program.
 You can also try pool walking on your own.
 Stand in waist-deep to chest-deep water with your arms out to the sides.
 Then slowly walk forward.
-To avoid overdoing, ask your PT how long to exercise.
+To avoid overdoing, ask your physical therapist how long to exercise.
 He or she can also give you tips on pool safety.

-Call your healthcare provider if:
+Call your healthcare provider

-Any exercise causes increasing pain or swelling in your hip.
+Any exercise causes increasing pain or swelling in your hip

-You’re not sure how to safely do an exercise.
+You’re not sure how to safely do an exercise

-You need help learning to use your walker or crutches.
+You need help learning to use your walker or crutches